goodv00/ECGV/README.md

-# ECG Viewer for Polar H10 - View and Annotate ECG Data from Single-Lead ECG
+# ECG Viewer for Polar H10 - View and Annotate Data from Single-Lead ECG

 **Version:** 1.0.0